Buddy Valastro: Career

-Valastro is the owner and head baker of Carlo's Bakery, the bakery featured on the TLC show Cake Boss.
-Carlo's has since opened 17 more bakeries due to the popularity of the show.
 In January 2012, as a result of the attention that the shop and the TV series had brought to the city of Hoboken, the Hudson Reporter named Valastro as an honorable mention in its list of Hudson County's 50 most influential people.
+He was inducted into the New Jersey Hall of Fame in 2017 and was introduced by Yankees' pitcher Mariano Rivera.
+At the ceremony Valastro said, "I am damn proud to be from this state."